Lucky Rich Kid: Neither Lucky, Nor Rich

 Quick Summary of Lucky Rich Kid

-Pros: I could not see any pros for this system.
+The Good: I could not see any pros for this system.

-Cons: It's not a genuine system; it uses paid actors for testimonials; it cannot provide valid, real proof of earnings.
+The Bad: It's not a genuine system; it uses paid actors for testimonials; it cannot provide valid, real proof of earnings.
 All in all it's a scam.

-Our Recommendation: This so called "system" only offers a high risk, no guarantee of making money online: Binary Options.
+The Bottom Line: This so called "system" only offers a high risk, no guarantee of making money online: Binary Options.
 If you want a way to build a real business, read my top recommendation.

 The video opens with profanity and an actor hamming it up professing how much he hates the “Lucky Rich Kid” and that he wants him to die.

 Lucky Rich Kid (another actor) comes up next and talks about how people like that, and friends and family, are upset (jealous perhaps?) of him being a 19 year old millionaire.

 Very much just an actor.

 His revenge consists of taking alleged strangers and teaching them how to make $15k in 20 minutes.

 These strangers then appear on the video to give testimonials, but unsurprisingly they are also actors!